 14. Wong, Franco M.H., and Feng Li, 2005, Employee Stock Options and Equity Valuation, Journal of Accounting Research.

-1. Li, Feng, Jun QJ Qian, Haofei Wang, and Julie Zhu, 2019, Stock Pledged Loans and the Bear Market of 2018 in China: Is there a Connection?.
+1. Li, Feng, Jun QJ Qian, Haofei Wang, and Julie Zhu, 2020, Stock Pledged Loans, Capital Markets, and Firm Performance: the Good, the Bad and the Ugly.

 - Principles of Accounting, Financial Reporting & Analysis, Essentials of Accounting for Decision Makers.